RaffDv/RaffDv/README.md

 # Hello , I'm Raff 😎

-- 🔭 I’m currently working on a Weather Website
+- 🔭 I’m currently working on a personal projects
-- 🌱 I’m currently learning ...
+- 🌱 I am currently learning backend from websites
-- 👯 I’m looking to collaborate on ...
+- 👯 I am looking to collaborate on projects that seem interesting to me
-- 🤔 I’m looking for help with ...
+- 🤔 I am always looking for help, learning is never too much
-- 💬 Ask me about ...
+- 💬 Ask me about my projects, my knowledge and my goals for the future, which are always changing 😅
-- 📫 How to reach me: ...
+- 📫 How to reach me:  my social media are below!
-- 😄 Pronouns: ...
+- 😄 Pronouns: default 🤨
 - ⚡ Fun fact: ...

 # Status